Last Updated on January 24, 2023 by Lori

 The states of NC and TN and local communities paid to construct Newfound Gap Road – a road that stretches from Gatlinburg, TN to Cherokee, NC.

-When the state of TN transferred ownership of the road to the federal government, it stipulated that “no toll or license fee shall ever be imposed” to travel the road.
+When the state of Tennessee transferred ownership of the road to the federal government, it stipulated that “no toll or license fee shall ever be imposed” to travel the road.

 Are Dogs Allowed In The Great Smoky Mountain National Park?